 Many Stora Enso products are sold as FSC®1 or PEFC-certified, which signifies they have been produced using wood from responsibly managed sources, and that the entire journey of the raw material from the forest to the store shelf has been verified by a third party.

-The global middle class is growing in many countries, with more people demanding lifestyles that can seriously burden the planet’s resources.
+The global middle class is growing in many countries, with more people demanding lifestyles that can seriously burden the planet.
 At the same time, consumer awareness of limited natural resources, the environmental impacts of products, and social responsibility is growing, which places pressure on brand owners to pay more attention to product and supply chain responsibility.
-Combined with legislation and regulations, these megatrends also drive our customers to use renewable raw materials and to increase the recycling of products and materials.
+Combined with legislation and regulations, these megatrends are also driving our customers to favour renewable and recyclable raw materials.

-In the long term, we believe societies will increasingly choose to replace fossil-based materials with renewable alternatives.
-Stora Enso’s various wood and fibre-based products, including bio-based chemicals and biocomposites, are well-positioned to respond to this new market demand.
+In the long term, we believe societies will increasingly choose to replace fossil-based and other non-renewable materials with renewable alternatives such as those offered by Stora Enso.

 Our commitment to respect human rights covers all our operations, including our employees, contractors, suppliers, and surrounding communities.